ishanwen-byte/promptforge/README.md

 - **Extensibility**: Developers can easily extend PromptForge to support custom templating engines or additional placeholder validation strategies.

+## Acknowledgments

+PromptForge draws inspiration from the excellent work done in the [LangChain prompts library](https://github.com/langchain-ai/langchain/tree/master/libs/core/langchain_core/prompts).
+LangChain’s approach to managing prompts and integrating with LLMs served as a valuable reference in the design and development of PromptForge, especially in terms of structuring reusable, dynamic prompts for AI applications.

 ## Goals

 PromptForge is aimed at simplifying the process of working with AI-driven systems, especially when it comes to generating and managing prompts.
 Here are some of the core goals: